doocs/leetcode/solution/1900-1999/1919.Leetcodify Similar Friends/README_EN.md

 | song_id     | int     |
 | day         | date    |
 +-------------+---------+
-There is no primary key for this table.
-It may contain duplicates.
+This table may contain duplicate rows.
 Each row of this table indicates that the user user_id listened to the song song_id on the day day.
 </pre>